How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 Tariffs For Importing Foreign Products To The US

-Free trade agreements make shipping goods from Vietnam to the US easy.
+Free trade agreements facilitate the easy shipping of goods from Vietnam to the US.
 Generally, each shipment over $2,500 must be reported to the AES system in advance (before the shipment departs from Vietnam).
-The most important part is calculating your import taxes and getting the documentation right.
+The most important part is calculating your import taxes accurately and ensuring the documentation is correct.
 The only way you can do this is to find the HS code and input it into the databases listed above.
 The taxes can vary significantly based on the materials.
 Here’s an example of how taxes on t-shirts can vary:

 Pro Tip: We can help you find low-cost tariffs in every industry to help you minimize your expenses.
 We’re an American team operating out of Vietnam, and we know how to lower your import rates for all popular goods.

-The bottom line is that you need to get the HS code for your product and look up the Harmonized Tariff Database (HTD) for the particular HS code of the product you’re importing.
+The bottom line is that you need to obtain the Harmonized System (HS) code for your product and look up the Harmonized Tariff System (HTS) for the specific HS code of the product you’re importing.
 For instance, the code for t-shirts is 6109, and the code for laptops is 8471.
 Certain products are duty-free, while the average tariff is 15-20% (similar to Europe).

 HS VS. HTS Codes: What Is The Difference?

 There are two types of codes you’ll deal with when you’re importing products to the US: HS codes and HTS codes.
-Every experienced importer can name their product codes easily.
-The main difference is that the HS code has six digits, and an HTS code has 7-10 digits.
+Every experienced importer can easily name their product codes.
+The main difference is that the HS code has six digits, and the HTS code has 7-10 digits.
 In addition, the first four digits indicate the international code for the product (this is the same in the United States and internationally).

 The other codes indicate the country of origin.
 These codes are primarily needed to determine the tariffs you must pay upon import.
 Still, the US government also uses them to keep track of trade statistics between different countries.
-The US government keeps track of product value, weight, quantity, product category, and other information to remain competitive in the global market.
+The US government tracks product value, weight, quantity, category, and other relevant information to remain competitive in the global market.

 This database synchronizes the entire Harmonized Tariff Schedule for imports to the US.
 Similar import taxes apply from Vietnam as from all other countries except for China, which is subject to special tariffs.
-In addition, the Harmonized Tariff Schedule displays individual import taxes for over 42,000 products you can import to the US without special permissions/license requirements.
+Additionally, the Harmonized Tariff Schedule lists individual import taxes for over 42,000 products that can be imported to the US without special permission or license requirements.

-Using this database, you can narrow down 4-digit codes, 6-digit codes, 8-digit codes, and 10-digit codes for your specific product category.
+Using this database, you can narrow down codes of 4, 6, 8, or 10 digits for your specific product category.
 For example, the code for Tricycles is 95030000.
-Suppose you input this code in the tariff database.
+Suppose you input this code into the tariff database.
 In that case, you can find the tariffs for tricycles imported from Vietnam to the US.

 Pro Tip: Call the US Customs and Border Protection agency to inquire about individual tariffs.
 They can help you find out how much you’ll owe based on the total value of your merchandise.